A Unified Approach for Text- and Image-guided 4D Scene Generation: Training Schedule

 For the static stage, we render multi-view images of resolution $64\times64$ with a batch size of $8$ for the first $5000$ iterations, and resolution $256\times256$ with a batch size of $4$ for the last $5000$ iterations.
 For MVDream~\cite{shi2023MVDream} guidance, the images are upsampled to $256\times256$.
 For StableDiffusion~\cite{rombach2021highresolution}, we upsample to $512\times512$.
 We use guidance scale of $50$ for MVDream and $100$ for StableDiffusion.

-We use an AdamW~\cite{loshchilov2017adamw} optimizer with learning rate $0.001$ for all the MLP parameters and $0.01$ for the parameters of hash-encoded multi-resolution feature grid.
-The $\beta$ parameters are set to $0.9$ and $0.99$.
-We train the networks for $10000$ iterations on a NVIDIA V100 GPU, taking $4.5$ hours.
+We use an AdamW~\cite{loshchilov2017adamw} optimizer with a learning rate of $0.001$ for all the MLP parameters and $0.01$ for the parameters of hash-encoded multi-resolution feature grid.
+The $\beta$ parameters are set to $0.9$ and $0.99$, respectively.
+We train the networks for $10000$ iterations on a NVIDIA V100 GPU, which takes $4.5$ hours.

-We found balancing the 3D and 2D guidance weight to be important for achieving view-consistent, text-aligned and realistic results.
-In Tab.~\ref{tab:loss_weights}, we list the loss weights for the prompts in the paper.
+We found that balancing the 3D and 2D guidance weights to be important for achieving view-consistent, text-aligned and realistic results.
+In Tab.~\ref{tab:loss_weights}, we list the loss weights used for all prompts in the paper.